Adia Millett: Biography

 Millett was born in 1975 in Pasadena, California.
 She was raised by her mother in South Central Los Angeles.
 Her mother first studied art, but later studied chemistry and earned a doctoral degree in psychology.

-Her father was a famous stage actor and a painter, Cleavon Little.
-Millett's step-father, who married her mother when she was seven, was an architect and very supportive of her artistic endeavors.
+Her father was the famous stage, film and television actor and painter, Cleavon Little.
+Millett's step-father, who married her mother when Adia was seven, was an architect and very supportive of her artistic endeavors.